 - Work Skills –awareness of work expectations, volunteer job trialing, and instruction in “soft skills”

-- Community Experiences for work, giving back, and rec./leisure
+- Community Experiences for work, giving back, and recreation/leisure

-The success of this programs is directly related to our community partners:
+The success of this program is directly related to our community partners:

 - Community Resources Opportunities for Ohioans with Disabilities (OOD) –Bureau of Vocational Rehabilitation